-The healthcare industry has been undergoing a profound transformation driven by digital technologies in recent years.
-According to the Accenture 2019 digital health technology vision report, it is estimated that more than 80 percent of healthcare leaders globally have adopted digital transformation initiatives.
+In recent years, the healthcare industry has undergone a profound transformation driven by digital technologies.
+According to the Accenture 2019 digital health technology vision report, more than 80 percent of healthcare leaders globally have adopted digital transformation initiatives.

 From electronic health records to telemedicine and artificial intelligence, digital transformation revolutionizes how healthcare is delivered, experienced, and managed.
-It can address 95% of adverse drug instances like medication errors, overdoses, and allergic reactions.
+It can address 95% of adverse drug instances, such as medication errors, overdoses, and allergic reactions.
 Hospitals can save lives with improved compliance guidelines and incur cost savings of 7-11%.

 This article explores the key aspects of digital transformation in healthcare, highlighting its impact on patient care and overall healthcare outcomes.